 She is married to another Colorado native, Andy.
 They have two children, Dalton and Raeleigh.

-They live in Eaton with their dogs, Elbe, and Sassy, and several farm animals.
+They live in Eaton with their dogs, Elbe, Sassy, and Bo along with several farm animals.
 Julie enjoys the outdoors, wildlife photography and bowling with her family.

 She is a member of the American Veterinary Medical Association.